 On January 22, 1981, he was assigned to a panel of three with FBI Agent Tierney A. O’Rourke and Woodlawn’s Police Chief Williams to answer questions of the Woodlawn Business Association.

 Specialist Massel was also the computer expert for the 12-man Department.

 When off duty he had a fondness for cooking, computers, and his synagogue’s choir.
 He was a ‘Big Brother’, gourmet cook, trainer, and educator.
 His ultimate goal was to become a criminal justice instructor.

 Though scheduled to be off duty on February 8, 1985, Specialist Massel agreed to cover for another Woodlawn officer that needed to be off.

-If anyone has information, artifacts, archives, or imagesof this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.
+If you know of information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.